What is the current state of chess engines?

 Addendum

 EDIT - 08.10.2024: I added this section to highlight some interesting technical behind the scenes information.
-If you are interested in building your own chess engine or in debugging complex recursive algorithms, I recommend reading the section about debugging on GitHub and about the other technical topics just below in the readme.
+If you are interested in building your own chess engine or in debugging complex recursive algorithms, I recommend reading the section about debugging on GitHub and others in my README.md

 Debugging

-The dashboard I built shows depth reached, the amount of nodes traversed and the memory consumed by hash tables storing certain evaluations among others.
+The dashboard I built to debug my own application shows depth reached, the amount of nodes traversed and the memory consumed by hash tables storing certain evaluations among others.
+I found that these were the most critical pieces necessary to debug issues.

 The engine dumps this information into a JSON file with each iteration, which is picked up by the server and refreshes the dashboard.
-Monitoring applications this way is common for web development, where distributed systems are otherwise impossible to debug.
+Monitoring applications this way is common in web development, where distributed systems are otherwise impossible to debug.
+But to my knowledge, displaying a system’s health status and other vital information is not as common in other fields, which may benefit.

 The information on the bottom right is especially helpful to debug some complex issues with mates.
 It shows the best move chosen and the evaluation, but also the sequence of moves the engine explored to determine this course of action.